The Consumer Finance Law Review: Hungary

 - Government Decree 536/2013 (XII.30.) on the detailed rules of the conditions of supplementary financial servicing;

-- Government Decree 535/2013 (XII.30.) on the protection of IT systems of financial institutions, investment ventures and commodity exchange service providers;
+- Government Decree 42/2015 (III.12.) on the protection of IT systems of financial institutions, insurance and reinsurance undertakings, investment ventures and commodity exchange service providers;

 - Government Decree 163/2011 (VIII.22.) on the disproportionately high monthly instalment payment in credit limit contracts connected to bank account credit;